tienduy-nguyen/thehackingproject/week4/day4/README.md

 To install project, follow the simple steps:

-1. This project is at weeke4/day4, you need to return the base of repository **thehackingprojec**
+1. You can see, this page is not in direct repository.
+It is at **thehackingproject/week4/day4**, you need to return the base of repository **thehackingproject**
-2. Copy the link of reposiotory and use `git clone` to clone the project on your computer
+2. Then, copy the link https of this reposiotory and use `git clone` to clone the project on your computer
 3. In the folder **thehackingproject** clone, go to directly in the folder **week4/day4** and open your terminal on this folder.
 Or you can use the command `cd` to go to in that folder: `cd week4/day4`
 4. If you use the Ruby version 2.5.1 on your machine, you need to change in the Gemfile to take that version